johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

 dotnet add Microsoft.SemanticKernel
 ```

-With this in place we'll start to integrate with Kernel Memory, we must construct ourselves an `IKernelMemory` like so:
+With this in place we'll start to integrate with Kernel Memory.
+We will first construct ourselves an `IKernelMemory` like so:

 ```cs
 _memory = new KernelMemoryBuilder()